Myriad Uranium Corp logo

 Leadership

-Thomas Lamb (CEO, Board Member, Technical Committee), George van der Walt (Senior Geologist / Qualified Person, Technical Committee), Nelson Lamb (CFO), Simon Clarke (Board Member, Chairman, Mr. Clarke brings close to 30 years’ experience building companies and implementing successful capital markets and growth strategies focused on mining, energy, and energy technology.), Fred Bonner (Board Member / Technical Committee), Tom Lee (Board Member, Tom is the Cofounder and President of Canid Capital, a prominent capital markets consulting firm based in Toronto.), Marvin Singer (Board Member), RON HALAS (Technical Committee, Ron Halas is a Canadian Mining Engineer with over 35 years of mining industry experience in Operations, Project Development and Studies for both open pit and underground mines.), Jim Davis (Technical Committee), Eduards Smirnovs (Advisor), Eric Miller (Strategic Advisor)
+Thomas Lamb (CEO, Board Member, Technical Committee), George van der Walt (Senior Geologist / Qualified Person, Technical Committee), Nelson Lamb (CFO), Simon Clarke (Board Member, Chairman), Fred Bonner (Board Member / Technical Committee, Leader in environmental stewardship and socially responsible exploration.
+He is a P. Geo.
+(QP), a Fellow of Geoscientists Canada and a Fellow of the Society of Economic Geologists.
+He holds a BSc in Geology and Masters Degrees in Applied Science and Urban and Rural Planning.), Tom Lee (Board Member, Cofounder and President of Canid Capital, a prominent capital markets consulting firm based in Toronto.
+He has been involved in over $1B in transactions and holds several designations including CSC and CPH.), Marvin Singer (Board Member), Ron Halas (Technical Committee), Jim Davis (Technical Committee), Eduards Smirnovs (Advisor), Eric Miller (Strategic Advisor)

 Recent filings